shadabsaifi751/e-commerce-shop/README.md

 Clone the Repository Clone this repository to your local machine using:

 git clone [https://github.com/shadabsaifi751/e-commerce-shop.git](https://github.com/shadabsaifi751/e-commerce-shop.git)
-Replace your-username with your GitHub username or the actual repository URL.
-Navigate to the Project Directory Change into the project directory:

 cd e-commerce-shop
 Install Dependencies Install the required npm packages: